langenhagen/experiments-and-tutorials/Mermaid/graph-types.md

 # Graph Types
 Types of graphs of which I know that Mermaid supports them.

+I believe there is more to most of the graphs that what I have depicted here.

 ## 1. Flowchart
 With `flowchart`:
 ```mermaid